 If you're a June baby, you've got choices!

 What is the birthstone for June?

-When you're born in June, you're lucky, because you have more than one birthstone representing, so you can have the luxury of a favorite!
+When you're born in June, you're lucky, because you have more than one birthstone representing, so you can have the luxury of a favourite!
 June's birthstones include soft, pale pearls, smoky and mysterious moonstones or the rare and luminous alexandrite.
-The latter is extremely rare, but pearls and moonstones are perfect for those of you shopping for a gift of fine birthstone jewelry that's elevated and personalized.
+The latter is extremely rare, but pearls and moonstones are perfect for those of you shopping for a gift of fine birthstone jewellery that's elevated and personalized.